hbctraining/Intro-to-R/lessons/08_ggplot2.md

 More recently, R users have moved away from base graphic options towards `ggplot2` since it offers a lot more functionality as compared to the base R plotting functions.
 The `ggplot2` syntax takes some getting used to, but once you get it, you will find it's extremely powerful and flexible.
 We will start with drawing a simple x-y scatterplot of `samplemeans` versus `age_in_days` from the `new_metadata` data frame. `ggplot2` assumes that the input is a  data frame.

-Let's start by loading the `ggplot2` library.
+Let's start by loading the `ggplot2` library, you downloaded and installed this library as part of the `tidyverse` package.

 ```r
 library(ggplot2)